Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Terminology

 \section{Terminology}

 We use the following concepts throughout this study:

-\textbf{Automatic Repair System:} A software artifact that gets a buggy version of a program as input and generates patches that fix the bug \cite{weimer2009automatically}.
-To generate the patches, a repair system also requires an oracle that determines whether a version of a program is buggy or correct.
-For example, \emph{test-suite based program repair systems} use test-suites as the oracle \cite{le2011genprog}.
+\textbf{Automatic Repair Approach:} A software artifact that gets a buggy version of a program as input and generates patches that fix the bug as output \cite{weimer2009automatically}.
+To generate the patches, a repair approach also requires an oracle that determines whether a version of a program is buggy or correct.
+For example, \emph{test-suite based program repair approaches} use test-suites as the oracle \cite{le2011genprog}.

 \textbf{Repair Operator:} A type of atomic change that is applied on the buggy program to repair the bug.
 For example, removing a statement from the source code is an operator used by Kali~\cite{qi2015analysis}.